IngridOrnum/ca-css-frameworks-ingridornum/README.md

-# Nordic Trekking Blog - Exam Project 1
+# Travel Threads - Frameworks CA

 ## Project Description
 Travel Threads Blog Interface is a front-end user interface designed for travel enthusiasts to create and explore personal blogs.
 The app focuses on delivering an engaging and responsive design.